 the users should have the option of restarting the game.

-Grading is based on the number of requirements that are successfully implemented.
-We
+Grading is based on how many of the requirements are met.

 Turning it in